Grembach Łódź

 Grembach Łódź has a professional beach soccer team based in Łódź, Poland.

 History

 The team "Grembach" was founded in 1979 in near the Widzew Lodz Stadium, where even today there is an old settlement GREMBACH.
 Name of the settlement was given by German colonists who settled in the area in the early twentieth century.
-Grünbach (Polonized on Grinbach) is a "green space".
+Grünbach (Polonized on Grinbach) in German means a "green brook" or "green stream".